bjellesma/Udacity-FSDN-Build-A-Portfolio/Readme.md

 * [Technologies](#technologies)
 * [Editing Guide](#editing-guide)
 <h2> <a name="quick-start">Quick Start</a></h2>
-<p>To render this website in your own environment, the following steps are recommended for a windows environment:
+<p>To render this website in your own environment, the following steps are recommended for a windows environment:</p>
   1. Download and install [WampServer](http://www.wampserver.com/en/)
   2. Start WampServer and wait for the icon to turn from red to yellow to green
   3. Download or clone this repository into C:\Wamp\www\